jedisct1/libsodium/.github/ISSUE_TEMPLATE/bugs.md

 If the bug is not trivial to reproduce on any platform, please include ALL the steps required to reliably duplicate it, on a vanilla, generic install of macOS, Windows, OpenBSD or Ubuntu Linux system, in their most current version.

-Try to reproduce it using the current `libsodium-stable` package, downloaded from [the official download site](https://download.libsodium.org/libsodium/releases/), and installed [as documented](https://doc.libsodium.org/installation).
+Try to reproduce it using the current `libsodium-stable` package, installed as documented in https://doc.libsodium.org/installation .

 If you don't have any clear understanding of the issue or can't enumerate the steps to reproduce it, open a discussion instead: https://github.com/jedisct1/libsodium/discussions